sknepneklab/SAMoS/README.md

 ## 8. CREDITS

-Lead developer:
+### Lead developer:

 Rastko Sknepnek (University of Dundee, UK)

-Major contributors to the code:
+### Major contributors to the code:

-Silke Henkes (University of Aberdeen, UK)   - many tools for building inital configurations and analysis tools
+Silke Henkes (University of Aberdeen, UK)   - many tools for building inital configurations and analysis tools <br />

-Daniel Barton (University of Dundee, UK)    - tools for building and analysing tissue mechanics simulations
+Daniel Barton (University of Dundee, UK)    - tools for building and analysing tissue mechanics simulations <br />
 Amit Das (National Institute for Biological Sciences, India)  - tools for building and analysing actomyosin simulations